- Immigration New Zealand, 'Long-term Skill Shortage List', accessed August 2015, (www.immigration.govt.nz).

 - experience working on ships.

 Marine engineers need to be reasonably fit and healthy because they may have to work at heights, in confined spaces, and lift heavy objects.
-They should also have good eyesight (with or without corrective lenses).
+They should also have good eyesight (with or without corrective lenses) and normal colour vision.

 View information on courses in the course database